ikonikre/SillyTavern-Docs/Extras/extensions/Talkinghead.md

 # talkinghead

 ### What is it?
-A implementation of Talking Head Anime 3 Demo for AITuber.
+An implementation of Talking Head Anime 3 Demo for AITuber.
 It possesses the following features:

     -Generates random Live 2D-like motion actions from a single static image.